Esteph27/Bridal-Union/README.md

 - Customer Account page where logged in users can edit/delete existing bookings and manage their customer account details

 - Email notifications to inform the customer when their booking has been confirmed, canceled or rescheduled by the designers.

+- Review section where a user can view and post reviews on designers

 - Javascript and CSS animation features to enhance the overall UX.

+For future release, please see the Scaleability section below outlining the features Bridal would hope to include.

 ---